Skip to content

 Method Description

-register(String owner, Voiture v) Registers or replaces a vehicle for the owner
+register(String owner, Car c) Registers or replaces a car for the owner

-lookup(String owner) Returns the vehicle; throws VoitureNotFoundException if not found
+lookup(String owner) Returns the car; throws CarNotFoundException if not found

-unregister(String owner) Removes the entry; throws VoitureNotFoundException if not found
+unregister(String owner) Removes the entry; throws CarNotFoundException if not found

 listAll() Prints all entries sorted alphabetically by owner name

-saveToFile(String path) Saves as owner,puissance lines; declares throws IOException
+saveToFile(String path) Saves as owner,model,power lines; declares throws IOException

 loadFromFile(String path) Reloads from file (replaces existing data); declares throws IOException